The Stardust ARC: Back for More!

 Chase added his signature to our library cards, and with his generosity joining the massive ball of awesomeness that is our supporters, the Stardust ARC is back in the lottery in 2019, ready to find out who will win it next!

-And that brings us to this year.
-The eleventh year, for the Stardust ARC and for Worldbuilders.
+The eleventh year, for the Stardust ARC and for Worldbuilders, was a bit rough.

-Once more, the book is back in the lottery for anyone to win.
+Once more, the book was back in the prize draw for anyone to win.
 (A $10 donation gets you a chance to win the ARC and thousands more prizes.)
-The Stardust ARC is readying itself to pick a new owner in a long, distinguished line of amazing people and we can’t wait to see who wins it this year.
-Thank you, everyone, for joining us!
+The Stardust ARC was readying itself to pick a new owner in a long, distinguished line of amazing people… and then, well, some stuff happened.
+Tune in to Pat’s Twitch Stream to really see what all has transpired.